|A Gentleman of Elvas Account|

 Those of horse captured two Indians and returned with them to the river where the governor was awaiting them.
 They continued to question them in order to learn from them the population to the westward, but there was no Indian in the camp who understood their language.
 The governor ordered the captains and principal persons summoned, in order to plan what he should do after hearing their opinions.
 Most of them said that in their opinion they should return to the great river of Guachoya, for there was plenty of maize at Anilco and thereabout.
 They said that during the winter they would make brigantines and the following summer they would descend the river in them to look for the sea, and once having reached the sea, they would coast along it to New Spain which, although it seemed a difficult thing, because of what they had already said, yet it was their last resort because they could not travel by land for lack of an interpreter.

 They maintained that that land beyond the river of Daycao, where they were, was the land which Cabeza de Vaca said in his relation he had traversed, and was of Indians who wandered about like Arabs without having a settled abode anywhere, subsisting on prickly pears, the roots of plants, and the game they killed.
-And if that were so, if they entered it and found no food in order to pass the winter, they could not help but perish, for it was already the beginning of October (they would reach the Mississippi River before the end of November); and if they stayed longer, they could not turn back because of the waters and snows, nor could they feed themselves in such a poor land.
+And if that were so, if they entered it and found no food in order to pass the winter, they could not help but perish, for it was already the beginning of October (they would reach the Mississippi River in mid-November); and if they stayed longer, they could not turn back because of the waters and snows, nor could they feed themselves in such a poor land.

 The governor, who was desirous now of being in a place where he could sleep out his full sleep, rather than to govern and conquer a land where so many hardships presented themselves to him, at once turned back to the place whence they had come.